 According to PhoneArena, LG is considering getting rid of its removable battery design, which would be a shame given the unique differentiator it gives the company in comparison to other all-metal smartphones.

 What would you like to see for the next LG flagship?
-Are you excited that the headphone jack might be here to stay?
+Are you excited about the large display?